-The broscientist will assume that what works for them will work for the majority.
-They resort to quoting information passed down from as long ago as the 80?s.
+The broscientist will assume what works for them will work for the majority.
+They resort to quoting information passed down from as long ago as the 80?'s.
 Broscientists usually fail to take into consideration pharmaceutical use of drugs or genetics as being major factors in their success.

 Distinguished by quoting abstracts without actually knowing the shortcomings and controls of a study, the Geek is usually unwilling or unable to adapt what is written in this research to an individual.

 A Look at the 4 Day Bro SplitThe typical Broscientist will list the positives of this 4-day routine as the following: